social-protocols/social-protocols.github.io/content/articles/quadratic-funding-is-not-optimal/index.md

 Probably the most well-known problem with QF is collusion and fraud (e.g. Sybil attacks).
 QF is optimal only if we assume that each contributor is a real person acting independently.
 But when a group uses fake accounts or coordinates their contributions, the authors warn, "there is no limit (other than the budget) to how much [a group] can steal".

 But absence of coordination is just one of many assumptions that must hold for QF to have its desirable theoretical properties.
+Here is a complete list.

 **List of Assumptions Underlying QF:**